Arlington gas station employee shot in attempted robbery, JSO says

 JACKSONVILLE, Fla., - A Gate gas station employee was shot during an attempted robbery early Saturday morning, according to the Jacksonville Sheriff's Office.

-Police said a man walked into the Gate gas station near Merrill Road and Townsend Boulevard at 4:20 a.m. and talked to employees before pulling a handgun.
+Police said a man walked into the Gate gas station at the corner of Merrill Road and Townsend Boulevard at 4:20 a.m. and talked to employees before pulling a handgun.

 One worker was shot at least once in the torso.
 That person was taken to a hospital with life-threatening injuries.
 Other workers were upset but unharmed.

+A woman who lives down the street said she heard the gunfire.

+"I heard about three shots maybe if I’m correct I seen numerous lights sirens and as soon as they heard them stop I knew it was close to home so I look out my window and I ran over here as fast as possible," Colleen Kersten said.
+"It’s like nerve-wracking.
+I just want to know if they’re OK."

 Police said the suspect ran from the store.
-Investigators are not sure if he got away with anything.
-Police said the suspect is a black man in his late teens to early 20s and is 5 feet 9 inches tall.
+Investigators are not sure if he stole anything.
+Police said the suspect is described as a black man in his late teens to early 20s and is 5 feet 9 inches tall.

 Officers are reviewing surveillance videos from inside and outside of the building.
-If you know anything you are asked to call police at 904-630-0500 or Crime Stoppers at 866-845-TIPS.
+If you know anything about who may have shot the gas station worker, you are asked to call police at 904-630-0500 or Crime Stoppers at 866-845-TIPS.

 Copyright 2018 by WJXT News4Jax - All rights reserved.